symfony/symfony-docs/components/filesystem.rst

 Dealing with file paths usually involves some difficulties:

-- System Heterogeneity: file paths look different on different platforms.
+- Platform differences: file paths look different on different platforms.
 UNIX file paths start with a slash ("/"), while Windows file paths start with a system drive ("C:").
-UNIX uses forward slashes, while Windows uses backslashes by default ("").
+UNIX uses forward slashes, while Windows uses backslashes by default.
 - Absolute/relative paths: web applications frequently need to deal with absolute and relative paths.
 Converting one to the other properly is tricky and repetitive.

 :class:`Symfony\\Component\\Filesystem\\Path` provides utility methods to tackle those issues.